ImaginaryBIT/dalle2-clone/README.md

 ```

 ### Client Setup
-1. Open a terminal and navigate to the packages/client directory.
+1. Open a terminal and navigate to the `packages/client` directory.
-2. Copy the contents of the .env.example file and paste them into a new file called .env.local.
+2. Copy the contents of the `.env.example` file and paste them into a new file called `.env.local`.
-3. Fill in the values in the .env.local file.
+3. Fill in the values in the `.env.local` file.

 ---